daguilarm/belich-tables/docs/en/basics/filters.md

 # Filters

 The filters will allow us to show a more precise results, discarding those that do not fill with the established criteria.
-Each filter consists of two parts: the Filter Component and the Blade view.
-Let's first look at the basics of the PHP class.
+Each filter consists of two parts: the **Filter Component** and the **Blade view**.
+Let's first look at the basics of the **Filter Component**.

 ## Component